Skip to content ↓

 • Trips are offered to all year groups and there is a vast range of day trips and residential trips.

-• Students can participate in a diverse range of extra-curricular activities, including Ten Tors, Duke of Edinburgh (organised by our Outdoor Activities Leader) and surf club etc...
+• Students can participate in a diverse range of extra-curricular activities, including Ten Tors and Duke of Edinburgh.

 • Students actively volunteer to support the local community, for example, leading the Junior League of Friends which supports Torbay Hospital, as well as fundraising for local and national charities throughout the year.